-Following Christ, for the Anabaptists, was much more than obeying his commandments.
+Following Jesus, for the Anabaptists was much more than obeying his commandments.
 It was much more than confessing him publicly or being willing to die for him.
-It was knowing Christ, and living like the first disciples in full community with him.
+It was knowing Jesus, and living like the first disciples in full Gemeinschaft with him.

 The words of Paul in Philippians 3:10 stated distinctly the goal of the Anabaptists: "I want to know Christ, and the power of his resurrection, and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead."

 The Greek word koinonia, translated "fellowship" in this verse, was always translated into the German word Gemeinschaft.
 To the Anabaptists, this beautiful word meant both spiritual communion and community of goods.
-It was the word used in Acts 2:44 and 4:32 for "all things common" (alle Dinge gemein ...es war ihnen alles gemein).
-It was the word they found in 1 John 1:7: "If we walk in the light as he is in the light, we have Gemeinschaft one with another and the blood of Jesus, his Son, purifies us from all sin."
+It was the word used in Acts 2:44 and 4:32 for "all things common" (alle Dinge gemein, es war ihnen alles gemein).
+It was the word they found in 1 John

+1:7: "If we walk in the light as he is in the light, we have Gemeinschaft one with another and the blood of Jesus, his Son, purifies us from all sin."
 It was the word they used instead of "church."

-And finally, it was the word they found in the Apostles' Creed in "the communion of the saints" (die Gemeinschaft der Heiligen).
-About this statement, Peter Rideman wrote in chains from his dungeon in the castle at Wolkersdorf, in Hesse, in 1540:
+About this statement, Peter Rideman wrote in chains from his dungeon of the castle at Wolkersdorf, in Hesse, in 1540:

-We come to take part in the grace of Christ through faith, like Paul says: "Christ lives in your hearts through faith."
-Such faith comes from the hearing of the Gospel preached.
-When we listen carefully to the Gospel and conform to it, we come to take part in the community of Christ, as may be seen in the words of John: "What we have seen and heard we declare unto you, that you may have community with us, and our community is with God the Father and with his son, Jesus

-Christ our Lord, who has given us all things that he heard and received from his father" (1 John 1:3).
+When we listen carefully to the Gospel and conform to it, we come to take part in the community of Christ, as may be seen in the words of John: "What we have seen and heard we declare unto you, that you may have Gemeinschaft with us, and our Gemeinschaft is with God the Father and with his son, Jesus Christ our Lord, who has given us all things that he heard and received from his father" (1 John 1:3).

-Community is nothing else than to have all things in common with those to whom we are inwardly bound.
-It is to keep nothing for ourselves, but to share all that we have with others-like the Father keeps nothing for himself but shares all that he has with the Son, and like the Son keeps nothing for himself, but shares all that he was with the Father and with those in community with him.
+Gemeinschaft is nothing else than to have all things in common (gemein) with those to whom we are inwardly bound.
+It is to keep nothing for ourselves, but to share all that we have with others like the Father keeps nothing for himself but shares all that he has with the Son, and like the Son keeps nothing for himself, but shares all that he was with the Father and with those in Gemeinschaft with him.

-Those in community with Christ follow his example and keep nothing for themselves.
+Those in Gemeinschaft with Christ follow his example and keep nothing for themselves.
 They hold all things in common with their Teacher, and with all those who belong to his community, so that they may be one in the Son, as the Son is one with the Father (John 16:13-15).

-This is called the "community of the holy ones" (in the Apostles Creed) because we hold in common holy things: the things through which we were made holy in the Father and in the Son.
+This is called the "Gemeinschaft of the holy ones" (in the Apostles Creed) because we hold in common holy things: the things through which we were made holy in the Father and in the Son.
 The Son makes us holy through what he gives us.
-In this way everything serves to the advantage and building up of one another, and to the praise and glory of God.4
+In this way everything serves to the advantage and building up of one another, and to the praise and glory of God.